EndPointCorp/end-point-blog/2021/01/19/linux-distro-for-kids.md

 ![](/2021/01/19/linux-for-kids/curl-build.png)

-The points that I love about this distro: browser management, flatpak to install latest software/games from flathub.
+The points that I loved about this distro: browser management, flatpak to install latest software/games from flathub.
 I might be seeing other points too later once I use it more and more.
 As for now, whatever they are offering to me is already enough.
 Maybe what I need is a screen time management and an internal URL blocking manager rather than installing an external application.

 That is all that I could write about the Endless OS after a few weeks of usage on my kid’s computer.
 If you have been using it too and want to add useful information, please let me know.